What is content design?

-Content design also involves making sure content can be easily found on a site with over 300,000 content items (as of 2016).
+Content design also involves making sure content can be easily found on a site with over 400,000 content items.

 Duplicate content produces poor search results, confuses the user and damages the credibility of GOV.UK as a brand.
-Users end up using offline channels, like calling a helpline, because they aren’t sure they have all the information or the right information.
+Users end up using offline channels, like calling a helpline, because they are not sure they have all the information or the right information.

 Good content design practice ensures that content on GOV.UK stays accurate, relevant, current and optimised both for users and search engines.
 When content is no longer accurate or useful it needs to be withdrawn.
 The section on content maintenance looks at how to maintain and review content.